Reviewed by Sharon Denny, MS, RDN

-Diet and lifestyle choices can affect the health of a man’s sperm.
-Use the following information to make healthy choices:
+Diet and lifestyle choices can affect the health of a man’s sperm, so use the following information to guide you in making healthy choices.

 Eating for Fertility

-Eat at least half of all grains as whole grains each day, like bowl of oatmeal in the morning, whole-grain bread at lunch and brown rice with dinner.
+Eat at least half of all grains as whole grains each day, such as a bowl of oatmeal in the morning, whole-grain bread at lunch and brown rice with dinner.

 Eat less red meat and choose leaner protein sources: fish, turkey, chicken breast or pork chops.
-Eat vegetable proteins like beans, nuts, seeds and tofu.
+Eat vegetable proteins including beans, nuts, seeds and tofu.

 Limit saturated fats from meats, full-fat dairy products and fried foods.
 Replace with healthy fats.
 Snack on an ounce of walnuts or almonds each day, drizzle extra-virgin olive oil on roasted vegetables and salads or add avocado to your sandwich.